-Coal seams in the Sheerness Mine are sub-bituminous C in rank and are located within the lowermost strata of the Upper Cretaceous Paskapoo Formation - Scollard member.
-This geologic formation comprises clastic, fine-grained sediments deposited in deltaic environments.
+Coal seams found in the mine are Sub-bituminous 'C' in rank and are contained within the lowermost strata of the Upper Cretaceous Paskapoo Formation - Scollard Member.
 The Horseshoe Canyon Formation conformably overlies the Bearpaw Formation, which consists primarily of coarsening upward cycles of marine sediments.
 Regionally, these strata lie in the eastern reaches of the Alberta Syncline and dip very gently in a west-southwesterly direction.
 As a result, the Lower Horseshoe Canyon Formation subcrops to the east of the Sheerness Mine and strata of the underlying Bearpaw Formation become the locally predominant bedrock unit.
 The coal-bearing strata in the area are directly overlain by till units except along escarpments and areas of high topographic relief.